241209-NET/Team4.FRONTEND/README.md

         b.
 While checking out, use the 3rd party API, to check if Postal address is correct or NOT.

 Stretch Goal:

+We can Add lot more functionality to this Ecommerce Portal.
+Listed a few below for stretch Goal.

     1. Search Bar
     2. User Login via authentication provider